Wrestling at the 2011 Pan American Games – Men's freestyle 60 kg

 The men's freestyle 60 kg competition of the wrestling events at the 2011 Pan American Games in Guadalajara, Mexico, was held on October 24 at the CODE II Gymanasium.
 The defending champion was Yandro Quintana from Cuba.

-This freestyle wrestling competition consisted of a single-elimination tournament, with a repechage used to determine the winner of two bronze medals.
+This freestyle wrestling competition followed a single-elimination format, with a repechage to award two bronze medals.
 The two finalists faced off for gold and silver medals.
-Each wrestler who lost to one of the two finalists moved into the repechage, culminating in a pair of bronze medal matches featuring the semifinal losers each facing the remaining repechage opponent from their half of the bracket.
+Wrestlers who lost to the finalists advanced to the repechage, leading to two bronze medal matches where semifinal losers faced the last remaining repechage opponent from their bracket.

 Each bout consisted of up to three rounds, lasting two minutes apiece.
 The wrestler who scored more points in each round was the winner of that rounds; the bout finished when one wrestler had won two rounds (and thus the match).

 Schedule

 All times are Central Standard Time (UTC-6).